CONDITIONS TREATED

 • Heart palpitations.

 Schizophrenia is defined as “a chronic mental disorder in which a person loses touch with reality.
-This usually shows in the same person in different manners at different times.
+This usually shows in the same person in different ways at different times.
 The person suffers from delusions that are usually accompanied by hallucinations, particularly things like hearing voices, and perceptual disturbances.
-These symptoms or paranoid delusions make a person unreasonably suspicious of people around them and also have a huge effect on leading a normal day to day life.
+These symptoms or paranoid delusions make a person unreasonably suspicious of people around them, and also have a huge effect on leading a normal day-to-day life.

 Schizophrenia affects about 1% of the population.
 Schizophrenia doesn’t mean split personality or multiple personality.
 Most of the people with this condition are not dangerous or violent.
 With effective treatment, they can live a happy and normal life.